sharma-kk/sharma-kk.github.io/_pages/PhD project.md

 \end{align*}
 $$

-where the vector variable $\mathbf{u}$ and the scale variables $\theta$ and $p$ (with superscripts for the atmosphere and ocean components) denote the velocity, potential temperature, and pressure fields, respectively.
+where the vector variable $\mathbf{u}$ and the scale variables $\theta$ and $p$ (with superscripts for the atmosphere and ocean components) denote the velocity, potential temperature, and pressure fields, respectively {% cite crisanImplementationHasselmannsParadigm2023}.
 The atmospheric temperature is coupled to the ocean temperature through the term $\gamma (\theta^a - \theta^o)$ representing the transfer of heat from the ocean to the atmosphere.
 The atmosphere and ocean velocities are coupled through the term $\sigma (\mathbf{u}^o - \mathbf{u}^a_{sol})$ which models the shear stress exerted by atmospheric winds on the ocean surface.

-Stochastic terms (shown in green) which model the small-scales can be estimated using the satellite data.
+Stochastic terms (shown in green) which model the small-scales can be estimated using the satellite data {% cite holmVariationalPrinciplesStochastic2015}.
 In our work, we estimate the stochastic terms (mainly $\boldsymbol{\xi}_i$) using statistical analysis of velocity data obtained from high-resolution simulation of the deterministic model.

 ### Key simulations